Elly-su/employee-records-etl/README.md

    python DE/visualize_employees.py
    ```
    - This will display:
-     - A histogram of salary distribution
+     - A histogram of salary distribution.
-     - A bar chart of number of hires per year
+     - A bar chart of number of hires per year.

 ## How to Save All Visualizations as Images
 1. Run the batch visualization script to save charts as PNG files: